svetlanapelevina/sf-account-lead-mapping/README.md

 - when the lead's Email field is empty,
 - when uploading a large number of leads.

-Let's check the element's coverage for the flow.
+Let's check the element's coverage for the flow:

 ![tests](https://user-images.githubusercontent.com/45166039/162646377-d547d91b-b158-410e-bcc4-286af1bae567.png)